hadialaddin/crypto-genie/README.md

 ## Configuration

-Edit the constants defined at the beginning of the crypto-genie.py file to set your Exchange API credentials, as well as specific risk ratios for any specific asset.
+Edit the constants defined at the beginning of the crypto-genie.py file (using Notepad or any file text editor) to set your Exchange API credentials, as well as specific risk ratios for any specific asset.
 By default, all assets will have the defined constants with the prefix `default_`.

 ## Contribute